informaticon/lib.cpp.base.pbni-framework/README.md

 ## MKDocs
 This repository uses MKDocs for documentation.
-To view it, you need to have python3 installed and `pip install mkdocs` then run `mkdocs serve`, it will create a Web documentation on `localhost:8000`.
+To view it, you need clone this Repository, `pip install mkdocs` and run `mkdocs serve`, it will create a Web documentation on `localhost:8000`.
+Or just read through docs/*.md